 No-Cook Candy Recipes

 No-cook candy board recipes offer an even simpler solution to feed your honey bees.
 Instead of boiling your water, simply mix it in slowly with your sugar to create a sand-like substance.
 You can also add vinegar to your water before mixing it in.
 This will prevent mold from forming once you install the sugar board in the hive.
 Getting the balance of the mixture right might take some experimentation.
 You want your sugar to be moist and cakey, but not runny.
 Once the mix is ready, spread it across your candy board.
 Unlike hard candy, this mixture won’t do well hanging at the top of your hive.
-You’ll want to build or buy a candy board that supports the feed and contains entrances for your honey bees to reach the candy.
-Once again, you can add extra nutrients by placing bits of pollen patties throughout the candy board.
+You’ll want to buy a candy board that supports the feed and contains entrances for your honey bees to reach the candy.
+You can also add extra nutrients by placing bits of pollen patties throughout the candy board.